ria18405/ProtienAlignment/README.md

 		Now we iterate over each cell, and check corresponding elements of the sequence strings.
 If both the elements are same (match), we place 1, else
-		(mismatch) we place a 0 in that cell .Converting the dotplot​ into dataframe and loading to csv file- We create two lists, named ​ colnames​ having elements of sequence string 1 at each index, similarly ​ rownames​ , having elements of sequence string 2.Then we create a dataframe​ ​df​ with elements of r ​ ownames​ as index and elements of ​ colnames​ as columns and load the 1,0 values from dotplot created earlier.
+		(mismatch) we place a 0 in that cell .Converting the dotplot​ into dataframe and loading to csv file- We create two lists, named ​ colnames​ having elements of sequence string 1 at each index, similarly ​ rownames​ , having elements of sequence string 2.Then we create a dataframe​ ​df​ with elements of rownames​ as index and elements of ​ colnames​ as columns and load the 1,0 values from dotplot created earlier.
 		To put the dataframe into a csv file named d